What is Mixed.ology?

 As a Mixed Race woman, I understand the beauty and complexity of our God-given diversity firsthand.
 After a game of hide-and-seek with God, I waved the white flag and began sharing my experiences.
 I never dreamed those honest ramblings would open the door to healing and freedom, propelling me to become a truth-teller, bridge-builder, and cheerleader who graciously encourages others on their own self-acceptance journey.

 I’m also a wife, mom, and avid Disney lover who escapes to the happiest place on earth as often as possible!
-A homebody at heart, I also enjoy catching up on the latest true crime docuseries or watching the Vegas Golden Knights rule the NHL ice.
-I firmly believe experiences > things and love making memories with my husband and two amazing kids (if you can still call a high schooler & college student “kids”).
+A homebody at heart, I enjoy catching up on the latest true crime docuseries or watching the Vegas Golden Knights rule the NHL ice.
+I firmly believe experiences > things and love making memories with my husband and two amazing kids (if you can still call a high schooler & college grad “kids”).
 Originally from the Midwest, I proudly call Las Vegas home.

 To find out more about the company that provides the tech for this newsletter, visit Substack.com.